What are Transportation Alternatives (TAP) funds?

 The Transportation Alternatives funding program is a set-aside of the Surface Transportation Block Grant.
 Projects completed with these funds can be of a variety of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, Safe Routes to School projects, community improvements such as historice preservation and vegetation management, and environmental mitigation related to stormwater and habitate connectivity.

-Note: Until the FAST Act, this was a stand-alone program: Transportation Alternatives Program, or TAP.
-All projects and activities formerly eligible under TAP are still eligible for the Transportation Alternatives set-aside funds.
+Prior to the FAST Act, these funds made up the Transportation Alternatives Program, commonly known as TAP.
+All projects and activities formerly eligible under TAP are eligible for Transportation Alternatives set-aside funds.
 To eliminate confusion, PPUATS still commonly refers to these funds as TAP funds.